gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 what we see today.
 Because it's a hierarchical structure that's really overweening and oligarchic.

 It generates resentment, and it generates another cycle of chaos.
-So, while I'm not a Girardian, per se, but a lot of these ideas are from the same kind of French structuralist tradition that Girard's from.
+So, while I'm not a Girardian, per se, a lot of these ideas are from the same kind of French structuralist tradition that Girard's from.
 From the other side of it, actually, the weirdo side of it in Paris.

 GC: And it's fascinating that anyone who challenges the oligarchy is anti-democratic, right?